JardaniWorld/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This script executes to print a string to the standard out
+This script executes to print a string in reverse